Fostering Resilience for Health Professionals

 Learn more about Mark Lau, PhD

-Andrea Grabovac, MD, FRCPC, psychiatrist, has taught and supervised MBCT for 9 years.
-She is a mentor with the UCSD Mindfulness-Based Professional Training Institute, and is one of a handful of MBCT trainers who provide the 5-day MBCT Professional Training in North America.
-Her academic work focuses on mechanisms of mindfulness and the development of clinician competency in teaching mindfulness-based interventions.
-She is a co-founder of the North American Chapter of the MiCBT Institute. drgrabovac.com
+Andrea Grabovac, MD, FRCPC, is an inpatient psychiatrist at Vancouver Hospital.
+She has taught and supervised MBCT for 10 years.
+She is a mentor with the UCSD Mindfulness-Based Professional Training Institute, and teaches the 5-day MBCT Professional Training in North America.
+Her academic work focuses on the development of clinician competency in delivering mindfulness-based interventions.
+As a co-founder of the North American Chapter of the Mindfulness integrated Cognitive Behavioural Therapy (MiCBT) Institute, she trains mental health clinicians in implementing MiCBT both for themselves and with clients.
+Together with Dr. Mark Lau, she facilitates Fostering Resiliency retreats for health care professionals…

 Learn more about Andrea Grabovac, MD